JoernT/AppBlueprint/README.md

 * removal of unused CSS
 * CSS minification (single file output)
 * JS concatenation and minification (single file output)
-* Image optimization for png images
+* Image optimization for png images (see remarks further down)
 * Dependency management for the components of your site/app
 * creation of optimized and non-optimized .xar files